MelcoolA/Illumio_Takehome_Assessment/README.md

 flow_logs.txt: The text file containing the flow logs to be processed. tag_counts.csv: The output CSV file that lists each tag and the count of occurrences. port_protocol_counts.csv: The output CSV file that lists each unique port/protocol combination and its count.

-How to Run the Program
+# How to Run the Program

-# Dependencies:

-Python 3.x
+Python 3.0 or latest version
 No external libraries are required.

 # Instructions: